Job Title: House Manager – Concord House

 Salary / Compensation / Contract

-In addition, applicants should provide typewritten answers to the following questions on a separate sheet of paper:
+In addition, applicants should answer the following questions separately:

 - Why do you feel you are qualified for this position?

-- How might your life goals be supported by taking this position?
+- How might your life goals be supported by taking a position such as this?

 - Describe a time when you shared Christian Science or Science and Health with someone who was new to these ideas.